 Gel batteries, like AGMs, are maintenance-free.
 They transfer electrolytes through a gel substance created by sulfuric acid and silicate.
 These batteries can even be placed on their sides.

-Lead Acid batteries use distilled water as the transfer substance, which needs to be topped off monthly.
+Flooded Lead-Acid batteries use distilled water as the transfer substance, which needs to be topped off monthly.
 They are usually the least expensive choice for coach batteries.

 With all batteries other than lithium, you must not go below 50% of the storage (amp-hour) level.
-So if your 6 volt series of batteries have 210 amp hours, count on using no more than 105 ah before recharging.
+So if your 6-volt series of batteries have 210 amp hours, count on using no more than 105 ah before recharging.

 But if the current is higher, you run the risk of the battery overheating and losing its capacity to hold a charge at all.

-If you have lead-acid batteries, be sure to top off with distilled water, checking them at least monthly.
+If you have lead-acid batteries, be sure to top them off with distilled water, checking them at least monthly.
 Other batteries are maintenance-free.

 If your batteries will sit unused for long periods of time, you can add a trickle charger or even utilize a small solar charger to make sure they stay in tip-top condition.

 If you need to keep your rig lighter or you just want to save your back, a 6-volt series may be a good alternative.

-Cable thickness and length
+Cable Thickness and Length

-Be sure that the cables connecting the terminals on your batteries are a large gage (small number), able to carry the current easily without any heating or corrosion problems.
+Be sure that the cables connecting the terminals on your batteries are a large gauge (small number), able to carry the current easily without any heating or corrosion problems.
 They should also be long enough to handle wiring in a series or parallel.

 Consider adding a battery monitoring system to keep an eye on your voltage.
 Many solar setups have charging monitors, but you can find a simple battery reader at an auto parts store to attach directly to the batteries any time you want to know how they are performing.